h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_6_Quiz.md

 Evaluate whether each of the following statements is TRUE or FALSE.
 Justify your answer with a brief explanation.

 #### Task
-1. K-fold cross-validation with K=n (where n is the number of samples) is equivalent to leave-one-out cross-validation.
+1. K-fold cross-validation with $K=n$ (where $n$ is the number of samples) is equivalent to leave-one-out cross-validation.
 2. When comparing models using information criteria, the model with the highest AIC value should be selected.
 3. A model with high bias will typically show a large gap between training and test error.
-4. The R-squared (coefficient of determination) metric can be negative for poorly performing models.
+4. The $R^2$ (coefficient of determination) metric can be negative for poorly performing models.
 5. In residual analysis, randomly distributed residuals around zero suggest that the linear regression assumptions are violated.
 6. Cross-validation is primarily used to prevent overfitting during model training.
 7. The Mean Absolute Error (MAE) is more sensitive to outliers than the Mean Squared Error (MSE).